DhruvBajaj01/Docplus_intern/translate/readme.txt

-SCRIPT for TRANSLATION
+### SCRIPT for TRANSLATION

-Scripts needs to work in the following steps:
+1. Translate english values

-Translate english values
+2. Pair them with their keys
-Pair them with their keys
+3. Save as a CSV in CSV folder (for all languages + english)
-Save as a CSV in CSV folder (for all languages + english) Save as a json in json folder (for all languages)
+4. Save as a json in json folder (for all languages)